While we enjoy the sun, a potential food crisis is growing.

 Rather, like a group of leading economists argued in Klassekampen yesterday, the reduction of Norwegian oil production would be a cost-effective measure to reduce global CO2 emissions.

 The huge profits that oil companies achieve today are only possible because the costs of climate change - such as an increase in droughts, floods, and the ever-rising sea level - are not paid by them.
 The footing of the bill is passed on to all of us.
 When do we realize that the destructive character of our fossil fuels only enriches the few and makes the rest of mankind, and our nature, only poorer?

-This text first appeared in Klassekampen on 22 Jun 2018
+This text originally appeared in Klassekampen on 22 June 2018